zilliztech/cloud-vectordb-examples/python/README.md

     Python hello_zilliz_vectordb.py

 ### It should print information on the console
+    start to connect to in01-xxxxxxxxxxxxx.aws-us-west-2.vectordb.zillizcloud.com
+    create collection book successfully
     totally insert 100000 entities cost 6.0288 seconds collection book entities: 100000
     collection book load in 2.5229 seconds